austin-mroz/2024-BO-summer-school/README.md

 There are a wealth of additional tutorials featuring BO for chemical tasks.

-Consider exploring <a zhref="https://github.com/SimonEnsemble/multi-fidelity-BO-of-COFs-for-Xe-Kr-seps/tree/master/run_BO" class="tooltip-test" title="Tooltip">MFBO</a>, <a zhref="https://github.com/leojklarner/gauche" class="tooltip-test" title="Tooltip">GPs for molecules</a>.
+Consider exploring <a    zhref="https://github.com/SimonEnsemble/multi-fidelity-BO-of-COFs-for-Xe-Kr-seps/tree/master/run_BO" class="tooltip-test" title="Tooltip">MFBOt</a>, and <a zhref="https://github.com/leojklarner/gauche" class="tooltip-test" title="Tooltip">GPs for molecules</a>.

 ## acknowledgements
 This work was co-developed by Dr. Lukas Turcani (Lead Software Engineer, AIchemy, Imperial College London) and Dr. Austin Mroz (AI in Science Research Fellow, Imperial College London)